apache/flink/docs/content/docs/dev/datastream/operators/asyncio.md

 When an async I/O request times out, by default an exception is thrown and job is restarted.
 If you want to handle timeouts, you can override the `AsyncFunction#timeout` method.
+Make sure you call `ResultFuture.complete()` or `ResultFuture.completeExceptionally()` when overriding in order to indicate to Flink that the processing of this input record has completed.

 ### Order of Results